 Why You’ll Want to Visit Munich

 You’ll also want to experience the beer gardens.
 There are hundreds, including the largest beer garden in Europe.
-Many of the beer gardens are family friendly with playgrounds so that the whole family can enjoy themselves.
+Many of the beer gardens are family-friendly with playgrounds so that the whole family can enjoy themselves.

-There are numerous cycling and walking paths to explore in this gorgeous green city.
+There are numerous cycling and walking paths to explore in this gorgeously green city.
 Not to mention the 100+ museums and galleries for the culture lovers.
 A highlight not to be missed is the German afternoon tradition of Kaffee und Kuchen, coffee and cake!

 Recommended Munich Sightseeing Tours